Turi is a scientist, presenter, speaker and author who is passionate about communicating science to the public.

 She went on to study for a PhD in Molecular Genetics on genetic genealogy.
 Her award-winning PhD examined the relationship between the Y chromosome and British surnames combining forensic DNA techniques with history and genealogy, the first large scale study of its kind.
 Professor Sir Alec Jeffreys, who invented DNA fingerprinting, was one of her PhD advisors.
 Named as one of the world’s ‘rockstar genealogists’, her work since has covered not only family history but the use of genetic genealogy in forensics and historical cases.

-Turi will be Director of the Milner Centre for Evolution at the University of Bath starting April 2024, and carries out a great deal of media and television work. as well as public speaking.
+Turi is Director of the Milner Centre for Evolution at the University of Bath and carries out a great deal of media and television work. as well as public speaking.
 She is an Honorary Fellow of the British Science Association, a Fellow of the Society of Biology, a Fellow of the Society of Antiquaries of London, a Member of the Chartered Society of Forensic Sciences and a Member of the International Society of Forensic Geneticists.